Paediatric Oncology – Best Cancer Hospital in Gurgaon

 A Paediatric Oncologist is a doctor with specialist expertise in managing children with cancer.
+The Onco Clinic provides the best paediatric oncology and is one of the best cancer hospital in gurgaon.
 The cancer may be in any location or system, including the blood (leukaemia), brain or body.
 They care for children and young people and their families at all stages of treatment, from diagnosis to long-term follow-up or palliative care, and often maintain support for many years.

-Paediatric Oncologists work closely with haematologists, surgeons, radiation oncologists, pathologists, radiologists, endocrinologists, and other oncologists, nationally and internationally, to ensure therapies are appropriate and effective.
+Paediatric Oncologists work closely with haematologists, surgeons, radiation oncologists, pathologists, radiologists, endocrinologists, and other oncologists, nationally and internationally, to ensure therapies are appropriate and effective for the child cancer treatment.
 They work locally with psychologists, social workers and teachers to support patients and their families, ensuring that the burden of treatment is contained and that the long-term effects of treatment are minimised.

 Evidence-based medicine is at its core, and oncology is characterised by the expectation that patients will be treated according to clinical trials whenever possible.